-- 1. The students would learn the difference between the super hetrodyne receiver, Software Defined Radio and Cognitive Radio. - 2.
-The different architectures of SDR and CR would be learnt by the student. - 3.
-The various spectrum sensing methods should be understood. - 4.
-Various signal processing techniques of CR would be known. - 5.
-The facilities available in USRP and WARP boards are known.
+- 1. Explain the difference between the super-heterodyne receiver, Software Defined Radio and Cognitive Radio. - 2.
+Analyze the different architectures of SDR and CR used for real time systems. - 3.
+Evaluate and choose the various spectrum sensing methods based on application. - 4.
+Implement various signal processing techniques for CR networks. - 5.
+Choose the USRP and WARP boards based on the facilities required for a CR application.